Jeffstr00/Belly_Button/README.md

 ### Belly Button Washing Frequency Gauge Chart

-Once again, we read in the metadata from the json, filtered it so that the id matched that of our selected sample, but this time we grabbed the washing frequnecy (and converted it from a string to a floating-point number using parseFloat).
+Once again, we read in the metadata from the json, filtered it so that the id matched that of our selected sample, but this time we grabbed the washing frequency (and converted it from a string to a floating-point number using parseFloat).
 When setting up the gauge chart, we simply used wfreq as the value.
 To standardize the chart's appearance, we set the gauge's axis range from 0 to 10 and its steps as `{range: [0,2], color: "red"}`, with each range having its own specified color.

 ## Enhancing Webpage